-CORPORA ATE D DISCLOSURE STATEMENTi IDENTIT Y ANI D INTEREST OF AMICI CURIAE 1 I. INTRODUCTION5 II.
-OF T ENDANTS HAD ACTUAL KNOWLEDGE THE RISKS ASSOCIATED WITH THEIR SIL FUEL PRODUCTS А. Defendants had early knowledge that fossil fuel products were causing an increase in atmospheric CO_2 concentrations, and that this increase could result in "catastrophic" consequences B. Defendants conducted their own climate science research that confirmed fossil fuel combustion was increasing atmospheric carbon dioxide concentrations and that this would affect the climate.
-12 III.
-CON ENDANTS TOOK PROACTIVE STEPS TO ICEAL THEIR KNOWLEDGE AND CREDIT CLIMATE SCIENCE А. Defendants developed sophisticated public relations strategies to deny the risks of climate change and create doubt about the scientific consensus of global warming В. Defendants engaged in public communications campaigns designed to manufacture doubt and downplay the threats of climate change
+CORPORA ATE D DISCLOSURE STATEMENT 1 IDENTITY Y ANI D INTEREST OF AMICUS CURIAE 2 INTRODU JCTIC)N 1 OF TH ENDANTS HAD ACTUAL KNOWLEDGE THE RISKS ASSOCIATED WITH THEIR SIL FUEL PRODUCTS 3 А. Defendants had early knowledge that fossil fuel products were causing an increase in atmospheric CO_2 concentrations, and that this increase could result in "catastrophic" consequences.
+3 В. Defendants conducted their own climate science research that confirmed fossil fuels were increasing atmospheric carbon dioxide and affecting the climate.
+9 II.
+CON ENDANTS TOOK PROACTIVE STEPS TO ICEAL THEIR KNOWLEDGE AND CREDIT CLIMATE SCIENCE 6 А. Defendants developed sophisticated strategies to hide the risks of climate change and create doubt about the scientific consensus of global warming 7 В. Defendants engaged in public communications campaigns designed to manufacture doubt and minimize the risks of climate change 2 C. Defendants funded organizations and research to discredit the growing body of publicly available climate science 0